opdsbanasya/NamasteNodeJS/Episode 11/README.md

 | Can't access from outside world | Can access from outside world |

 ### Software
-Another is we create a server using software like **Node.js**, **Django**, etc., we creating a http server using these software means we creating an app that handle user requests and send response.
+Another is we create a server using software like **Node.js**, **Django**, etc., we creating a `http` server using these software means we **creating an app that handle user requests and send response**.
 So that app can call Server sometimes.

 ## Client Server Architecture
 - Suppose there is a user that want to access files from a server, How can it do that?